Vinnie Pasquantino Player Props: Royals vs. Twins

 Twins Pitching Rankings (2022)

-- The pitching staff for the Twins had a collective 8.4 K/9 last season, which ranked 20th in MLB.
+- The 8.4 strikeouts per nine innings put together by the Twins pitching staff last season ranked 20th in the big leagues.

-- The Twins' 3.98 team ERA ranked 19th across all MLB pitching staffs.
+- The Twins had the 19th-ranked team ERA across all MLB pitching staffs (3.98).

-- Twins pitchers combined to allow 184 total home runs last year (1.1 per game).
-That ranked 21st in baseball.
+- The Twins allowed 184 total home runs last season (1.1 per game) to rank 21st in baseball.

-- Gray gets the call to start for the Twins, his first of the season.
+- Ryan makes his first start of the season for the Twins.

-- The 33-year-old right-hander started and threw two innings in his last appearance on Monday, Sept.
-19 against the Cleveland Guardians.
+- The 26-year-old righty started and threw six scoreless innings in his last appearance on Friday, Sept.
+30 against the Detroit Tigers.

 © 2023 Data Skrive.
 All rights reserved.